-This section covers selected topics unique to the LX2 outboard system including electrical, fuel, basic helm controls and equipment.
-More detailed information can be found in the outboard manufacturer's operator's manual.
+This section covers selected topics unique to the LX4 & LX6 outboard systems including electrical, fuel, basic helm controls and equipment.
+More detailed information can be found in the outboard manufacturer's operator's manual covering that particular model.
+A portion of the information included in this outboard section overlaps both outboard types.